Categories: Main

 Char siu is one of those dishes that takes a chef years to master, and it typically requires a restaurant kitchen to make.
 However you don’t need to be a master chef to be able to enjoy the taste of a home cooked char siu.
 It’s taken us many practice runs to develop our recipe, so you can follow our easy recipe to get the best possible results at home!

-Ingredients for char siu
+Ingredients for Char Siu

 In terms of affordability, this recipe is generally inexpensive.
 The ingredients we used are ones that are always in our pantry, and we’re hoping that you have them as well.
 For us, the whole recipe came out to about $10 because all we needed to buy was the pork and garlic.
-If you do need to go out and buy the other ingredients, rest assured that there are many recipes you can use them for (or you can just make a lot of char siu LOL.)
+If you do need to go out and buy the other ingredients, rest assured that there are many recipes you can use them for (or you can just make a lot of char siu with them!)

 *Not pictured: hoisin sauce.
 We’re still working on our mise en place skills!